ctelfer/onics/README.txt

   # Print an error for every TCP packet that has evil in it.
-  # Note the '\' is for the shell: it is not part of PML
   pcapin -i IFACE1 |
     pml -e '
       var n = 0;